A reduced risk of SIDS

 What are slow-flow nipples?

-Once the infant is no longer losing weight and mom is no longer having any nipple pain, the infant may use this if desired
+Once the infant is gaining weight and mom is no longer having any nipple pain, it is acceptable to use this item?

 What is a pacifier?